-Two work trains collide in East River Tunnel
+2 work trains collide in East River Tunnel

 "Two work trains bumped into each other.
 There is one MTA employee who is being treated for an injury and there is no impact to service," the MTA said in a statement.

-The incident appears to be related to the Subway Action Plan — with ongoing repairs in on the E line throughout the week.
+There were no passengers on the trains, and MTA officials say the incident had no impact on subway service during the morning commute.

-There were no passengers on the trains, and MTA officials say the accident is having no impact on subway service during the morning commute.
+The incident appears to be related to the Subway Action Plan, which has spurred this week's temporary shutdown of the 53rd Street Tunnel carrying E and M trains between Queens and Manhattan as crews work on repairs.

-Because of the repairs, E trains have been rerouted to the F line in both directions between Jackson Heights – Roosevelt Avenue and West 4 Street, and the M line is totally suspended.
+Because of the repairs, E trains have been rerouted to the F line in both directions between Jackson Heights–Roosevelt Avenue and West 4 Street, and the M line is totally suspended.

 Associated Press contributed to this report.